M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Evaluation

 We use an internal system-level photonic accelerator simulator to evaluate the throughput of different PTC designs in Fig.~\ref{fig:CompareFPS}.
+The detailed architectural simulation is in Appendix~\ref{sec:Appendix:ArchSimulation}.
 We adjust the core configurations to maintain similar area budgets for all PTCs for a fair comparison.
 Our compact MOMMI-based design equipped with block unfolding allows more cores on chip while boosting the effective computing speed.
-Our \lemon variants on average show 3.7-12$\times$ higher FPS than baselines.
+Our \lemon variants, on average, show 3.7-12$\times$ higher throughput (FPS) than baseline PTCs and 34.8-403$\times$ higher throughput than NVIDIA A100 GPU.